 Essay 1: Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

 Personal MBA Coach’s Quick Tips: This Columbia Business School essay prompt enables you to show how you envision your career unfolding.
-The school asks for a short- and long-term dream job so make sure you include both.
+The school asks for short-term goals and your long-term dream job, so make sure you include both.
 Although candidates should have lofty goals here, these goals should also align with their short-term goals and story as a whole.

 Essay 2: The Phillips Pathway for Inclusive Leadership (PPIL) is a co-curricular program designed to ensure that every CBS student develops the skills to become an ethical and inclusive leader.
 Through PPIL, students attend programming focused on five essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective Taking.